 $250 brings a local class to One Destiny

-Your support enables production of and free tickets for One Destiny, a short play commissioned and produced by Ford’s Theatre that revisits the events of April 14, 1865.
+Your support enables production of and free tickets for One Destiny, a one-act play commissioned and produced by Ford’s Theatre that revisits the events of April 14, 1865.

 Photo by Gary Erskine.